 The pH level of vermiculite is fairly neutral.

-Vermiculite can make a good addition to a seed starting medium because it helps keep the soil evenly moist while simultaneously protecting the seedlings against fungus.
+Vermiculite can be a good addition to a seed starting medium because it helps keep the soil evenly moist while protecting the seedlings against fungus.

 What Is Perlite?